Risk factorsBy Mayo Clinic Staff

 The risk of contracting vCJD from eating contaminated beef is difficult to determine.
 In general, if countries are effectively implementing public health measures, the risk is virtually nonexistent.

 - Creutzfeldt-Jakob disease fact sheet.
 National Institute of Neurological Disorders and Stroke. http://www.ninds.nih.gov/disorders/cjd/detail_cjd.htm.
-Accessed July 2, 2012.
+Accessed July 30, 2015.

-- vCJD (variant Creutzfeldt-Jakob disease).
-Centers for Disease Control and Prevention. http://www.cdc.gov/ncidod/dvrd/vcjd/factsheet_nvcjd.htm.
-Accessed July 2, 2012.
+- Relationship with BSE (mad cow disease).
+Centers for Disease Control and Prevention. http://www.cdc.gov/prions/vcjd/relationship-with-bse.html.
+Accessed July 30, 2015.

 - Brown HG, et al. Creutzfeldt-Jakob disease. http://www.uptodate.com/home.
 Accessed July 30, 2015.